ryanshz/quickqollab/README.md

 ![image](https://github.com/ryanshz/quickqollab/assets/58790036/0704400d-f10f-429e-afe6-29ac3ba457a2)

 ### Breakdown
 * When we began our project, most of us needed to gain relevant experience in developing a full-fledged web application.
 We had no experience developing `React.js` and building a consumable API with `Flask`.
-Now, we have managed and successfully met our goal!
+Now here we are!
+We managed and successfully met our goal!
 * The software methodologies used was a crude version of Agile with weekly sprints managed under Brandon.
   * Weekly sprint meetings (Monday & Thursday at 9:00 pm EST).
   * Used Github Projects for managing and assigning user stories till completion.